a-hubbard/vivax_microhap/results/notebooks/diversity.md

 To complement marker diversity, sample-level diversity was also estimated with Nei’s expected heterozygosity and evenness was calculated with the $E_5$ statistic.
-Two population strata were used: populations as defined by the MalariaGEN project (“Population”) and “geographies” defined in this project by either removing sites with little data or merging them with other, nearby sites (“Geography”).
+Two population strata were used for the entire
+dataset: populations as defined by the MalariaGEN project (“Population”) and countries.
+In addition, diversity was calculated at the site level for Cambodia and Vietnam, to facilitate comparison with some of the results in relatedness.Rmd.

 ## By Population